 The Lake Champlain Basin Program currently helps fund several on-going monitoring programs, including the Vermont Lay Monitoring Program, the Lake Champlain Long-term Water Quality and Biological Monitoring Program, and cyanobacteria monitoring conducted by the non-profit Lake Champlain Committee and the State of Vermont.
 The LCBP also has supported programs in the past that provided critical baseline data for the current management plan.
 Although inactive today, these former programs could be started again if needed.

 New York, Vermont, and Québec independently conduct several important monitoring programs.

-Since 2004 the Lake Champlain Committee has trained citizens to distinguish algae from other lake phenomena and report on the presence and absence of blue-green algae blooms on a weekly basis during the summer.
-The LCC provides critical data on where and when blooms are happening and is relied on by municipal and state agencies to assess whether the water is safe for swimming.
+Since 2004 the Lake Champlain Committee has trained citizens to distinguish cyanobacteria (also known as blue-green algae) from other lake phenomena and report on the presence and absence of blooms on a weekly basis during the summer.
+The LCC provides critical data on where and when blooms are happening, which is used by municipal and state agencies to assess whether the water is safe for swimming.